kamthegod34/ml-audio-classifier/README.md

 - I added sanity checks so that `non_blocking` and `pin_memory` so that even in `config.yaml` the users incorrect parameters with respect to their hardware would raise no warnings, keeping the code cleaner.
 I basically gave the parameters in `config.yaml` with respect to this scenario a "false freedom".
 - When I used `np.random.randint(low, high)`, you need to consider that it is high exclusive so if you do T-8 you will actually get T-8 -1 which means you'll never truly get the final batch making you miss data.
 Therefore, I explicitly added +1, so its clear that we are using 8 as our range.
 - train/val/test split is seeded, you’ll get repeatable experiments.
 The exact NPZ filenames don’t affect model behavior.
-- Back in older versions of matploblib you had the Old style (set_xticks + set_xticklabels) required two calls: one to set tick positions, another to set their labels.
-But now you can just join it in .set_xticks(ticks, labels=...), so in the name of innovation I picked that.
+- Back in older versions of `matploblib` you had the Old style `(set_xticks + set_xticklabels)` required two calls: one to set tick positions, another to set their labels.
+But now you can just join it in `.set_xticks(ticks, labels=...)`, so in the name of innovation I picked that.
-- When using `Dataloader` there is no need to `import pickle` because `DataLoader` already calls pickle internally by itself, when spawining extra workers for multiprocessing.
+- When using `Dataloader` there is no need to `import pickle` because `DataLoader` already calls pickle internally by itself, when spawning extra workers for multiprocessing.
 That also means you cant have lambda function in your `Dataset` due it not having a consistent name and it only existing in the memory during that runtime.
 - When using DataLoader I decided not to use the argument `drop_last` only because the personal dataset that I was using was large enough and compared to the batch size of 32 it would not change the gradients nor the loss function of the program.
 However if you want reproducibility or are using a mutli-GPU system where batch size across devices matters then you probably would want to turn it on.
 - When trying to add gaussian noise, using `randn` like so `x = x + 0.01*torch.randn(x.shape)` works because you get the shape of the tensor so you can create a 2D tensor that has random values.
 However the result from `.randn()` is automatically going to have as its internal `.device()` as CPU and if x tensor is on the GPU which it _probably_ will be there will an error.
 From the documentation directly “It is important to know that in order to do computation involving two or more tensors, all of the tensors must be on the same device.”
 - When creating from the numpy arrays to tensors one can use `tensor.from_numpy()` instead of `tensor()` I decided against that since I did not want both the tensor and the numpy array to have a shared storage since in almost all use cases with these spectrograms, no changes will be made after they have been processed so its safer to just use `tensor()`